jkarbows/tweeter/README.md

 var input = intent.slots.input.value;
 var url = 'https://api.twitter.com/1.1/statuses/update.json?status=' + input;
 ```
 And finally we send it out and we're good to go.
-Tack on a little bit of error handling and output a card to the user's Alexa app with the tweet content for good measure, and we've got a basic app.
+Tack on a little bit of error handling and output a card to the user's Alexa app with the tweet content for good measure, and we've got our basic tweeting skill almost completed.
 ```javascript
 oauth.post(
     url,